-Beam and detectors Beamline for Schools 2022
+Beam and detectors Beamline for Schools 2023

 Preface All the big discoveries in science have started by curious minds asking simple questions triggered by the observation of natural phenomena: How?
 Why?
 This is how you should start.
 Then you should investigate, with the help of this document, whether your question could be answered with the available equipment (or with material that you can provide) and the pool of detectors of Beamline for Schools.
 As your proposal takes shape, you will be learning a lot about particle physics, detectors, data acquisition, data analysis, statistics and much more.
 You will not be alone during this journey: there is a list of volunteer physicists who are happy to interact with you and to provide you with additional information and advice.
 Remember: It is not necessary to propose a very ambitious experiment to succeed in the Beamline for Schools competition.
 We are looking for exciting and original ideas!
 Note: At the beginning of this document you will find a glossary that provides you with short explanations of the scientific terms and jargon that we are using in text.
-For more detailed information we recommend you to start with a search in Internet, Wikipedia is usually a good starting point.
-It usually provides very accurate and detailed information about scientific terms and you may find explanations in your mother tongue.
+For more detailed information we recommend you search the Internet.
+Wikipedia is usually a good starting point and provides very accurate and detailed information about scientific terms both in English and in your mother tongue.

 Contents

 Glossary 4

 Introduction 8

 Starting from scratch 8

-Particle accelerator experiments 8
+Physics experiments at particle accelerators 8

+Commonly used units 9

-Frequently used equipment
+Frequently used equipment 9

-Trigger and readout 10
+Trigger and readout 11

-Data Analysis 11
+Data Analysis 12

-The Beam Lines 12
+Beam lines 13

-Bending magnets 12
+Bending magnets 13

-Collimator 13
+Collimator 14

+Beam properties at DESY 14

+Beam production 14

+Beam composition and intensity 15

+The Test Beam Area at DESY 15

+The T9 Beam Line at CERN 16

-Beam Properties 13
+Beam Properties 16

-Take-home messages about the beam: 14

-The T9 test beam areas 15
+The T9 test beam areas 18

+Take-home messages about the beam: 18

-The BL4S detectors 17
+The BL4S detectors 20

-Scintillation counter 17
+Scintillation counter 20

-Halo counter 17
+Halo counter 21

-Delay Wire Chamber (DWC) / Tracker 17
+Delay Wire Chamber (DWC) / Tracker 21

-MicroMegas detectors / Trackers 18
+MicroMegas detectors / Trackers 22

-Silicon Pixel Detectors / Trackers 19
+Beam telescopes 23

-Time of flight measurements 19
+Time of flight measurements 24

-Multi Gap Resistive Plate Chamber (MRPC) / Tracker 20
+Multi Gap Resistive Plate Chamber (MRPC) / Tracker 24

-Cherenkov Detectors 20
+Cherenkov Detectors 24

-Lead crystal calorimeter 21
+Lead crystal calorimeter 25

+Additional equipment 25

+The BRM dipole magnet at DESY 25

+Magnet at CERN 25

-Other infrastructure 22
+Other infrastructure 27

-Data Acquisition 22
+Data Acquisition 27